Protestors denounce 'staggering' number of evictions in Park-Extension | CBC News

 Housing advocates in Quebec say they're anticipating a wave of evictions as Moving Day quickly approaches.

-The situation is particularly dire in Park-Extension, said the Comité d'action de Parc Extension (CAPE), which organized a protest there on Saturday.
+The situation is particularly dire in Montreal's Parc-Extension, said the Comité d'action de Parc-Extension (CAPE), which organized a protest there on Saturday.

 "We've seen a really staggering rise in rent increases and in evictions in the neighbourhood," said coordinator Amy Darwish.